 - A practice innovation or research project.

 - Teaching, Education, and Dissemination of Knowledge – Residents participate in College of Pharmacy’s Teaching and Leadership Fellows Program (TLFP).
 Residents who complete this program receive a certificate of completion.
-In addition to interacting with APPE and IPPE students, residents will facilitate labs of the course titled – Nonprescription Pharmacotherapeutics II.
+In addition to interacting with APPE and IPPE students, residents will facilitate labs in various courses.
 There are also various opportunities for various educational experience including presentations to pharmacists, nurses, physicians assistants, physicians, other healthcare providers, patients, and the public.

 - Specialty Pharmacy